hmallen/lorenzbot/README.md

 - Add Telegram chat to output all exceptions, errors, etc.?

 NEEDS TESTING:
+- No profit message sent
+- Withdraw profit to STR address
 - Fix csv profit calculation to work with "accumulate" mode
 - Add max sell amount that is ~5%? less than total bought to "accumulate" trade currency
 - Catch ALL exceptions with logger...some going completely uncaught/unhandled ****